 Administrators are responsible for designing and implementing the ticket workflow.
 They add end-users, agents, and other administrators; define the business rules (automations, triggers, views, etc.); and customize and extend Zendesk Support.
 Where an agent's primary function is to interact with end-users and resolve support requests, administrators may do that as well as set up and manage the workflow.

 The account owner is a type of administrator.
 The account name is associated with this person's name, usually the person who created the account.
 There can only be one account owner; however, account ownership can be reassigned by the account owner to another administrator if needed.
-The account owner has access to areas of Zendesk Support that other administrators do not, such as invoicing, payment options, and benchmarking for the account.
+The account owner has access to areas of Zendesk Support that other administrators do not, for example:

 User references in business rules